erroronline1/caro/readme.md

     * [calendar][timesheet_signature]
     * [regulatory] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements)
     * [risks] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements or new identified risks)
+* It is recommended to to create language.XX.**env** files that alter or append to selected keys, without deleting a probably needed one, [just like the option to add a config.env](#environment-settings).
+The json-files serve as a default fallback and are necessary to detect available languages.

 If you ever fiddle around with the sourcecode:
 * The application is designed and [tested](#prerequisites) to work with Apache2 with MySQL/MariaDB and IIS with SQL Server.
 For other server/database configurations additional prepared queries and access restrictions to the fileserver (`UTILITY::createDirectory()`) may have to be created.